sebbader/IDS-Information-Model-Demo/README.md

 # Using the IDS Information Model Programmatically

-This Project demonstrates how to work with the Industrial Data Space (IDS) Information Model programmatically, using Java.
+This project demonstrates how to work with the Industrial Data Space (IDS) Information Model programmatically, using Java.
 It consists of a [set of classes ](src/test/java) containing unit tests that show how to deal with aspects of instantiating Infomodel classes, serializing, deserializing and validating them.